 - Physicians (MD's and DO's): residency regardless of specialty, or if no residency is completed, Medical School, and if applicable, fellowship in specialty to practice, will be verified by confirmation from the medical school/training program, AMA Master File, AOA Physician Profile Report or Master File, or state licensing agency.
-Medical school may also be verified by ECFMG for foreign medical graduates after 1986. - DC's: graduation from Chiropractic College - DDS's: graduation from dental school and Commission on Dental Accreditation (CODA) accredited specialty training - DPM's: graduation from podiatry school and specialty training - Non-physician healthcare practitioners: graduation from professional school - NP's and PA's: certification from American Nurses Credentialing Center (ANCC) and National Commission on Certification of Physician Assistant (NCCPA)
+Medical school may also be verified by ECFMG for foreign medical graduates after 1986.
+Practitioner participation in a fellowship is verified only if the fellowship program or completion of fellowship is communicated to members. - DC's: graduation from Chiropractic College - DDS's: graduation from dental school and Commission on Dental Accreditation (CODA) accredited specialty training - DPM's: graduation from podiatry school and specialty training - Non-physician healthcare practitioners: graduation from professional school - NP's and PA's: certification from American Nurses Credentialing Center (ANCC) and National Commission on Certification of Physician Assistant (NCCPA)